ray-ers/ray-ers.github.io/_posts/2025-08-25-InteractiveIceBreaker.md

 layout: post
 title: Icebreaker Activity
 category: en
-description: None.
+description: This page is designed to run the icebreaker activity for ESP summer school 2025.
 date: 2025-08-28 19:30:00 +0700
-tags: [scholarship, hoc-bong, du-hoc, taiwan]
+tags:
 published: true
 ---
 <!-- Styles for the application -->